Sweet Potato Gratin with Goat Cheese, Parmesan, and Thyme (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Sweet potatoes are probably too high in carbs to make this suitable for strictly low-carb eating plans.
-And admittedly this is kind of a rich dish for the South Beach Diet, but sweet potatoes are a healthy low-glycemic ingredient choice for South Beach, and I’d eat this for Phase 2 or 3 for a Thanksgiving indulgence, or for an occasional treat.
+Sweet potatoes are probably too high in carbs to make this Sweet Potato Gratin with Goat Cheese, Parmesan, and Thyme suitable for strictly low-carb eating plans.
+And admittedly this is kind of a rich dish for the South Beach Diet, but sweet potatoes are a healthy low-glycemic ingredient choice, and I’d eat this for Phase 2 or 3 for a Thanksgiving indulgence, or for an occasional treat.

 Find More Recipes Like This One: